josmar-crwdstffng/angular/aio/content/guide/schematics.md

 *   An *add schematic* lets developers install your library in an Angular workspace using `ng add`
 *   *Generation schematics* can tell the `ng generate` subcommands how to modify projects, add configurations and scripts, and scaffold artifacts that are defined in your library
-*   An *update schematic* can tell the `ng update` command how to update your library's dependencies and adjust for breaking changes when you release a new version
+*   An *update schematic* can tell the `ng update` command how to update the dependencies of your library and adjust for breaking changes when you release a new version

 For more details of what these look like and how to create them, see: